bford21/beautiful-jekyll/miningFarm.md

 1. Why won't this CPU fit in my motherboard?
 (1150 vs 1151 socket types)
 2. How do I turn on this second power supply?
 My motherboard only has one 24pin connector?
 (Jump start power supply by shorting pins 4 & 5 with a paper clip)
-3. I didn't buy a power button how do I turn this thing on?
+3. I didn't buy a power button!
+How do I turn this thing on?
 (Short the PWR_SW and PWR_BTN headers on the board with a screwdriver)
 4. Cards 4 and 5 aren't being recognized, why?
 (Power source for PCI-E risers must be same as GPU)
 5. These molex => sata connections are super hot and melting the outside cabling.
 Is my house going to burn down?
 (PCI-E to sata cables are best)
 6. How do I overclock/undervolt these cards to optimize for efficiency?
-7. How do I flash a custom BIOS to these GPUs so I can optomize even more?
+7. How do I flash a custom BIOS to these GPUs so I can optimize even more?
 8. WHY ARE THEY SO HOT!!

 This is just a short list of the many obstacles and questions I had to overcome in order to finally build myself a stable and optimized GPU mining rig.